Projects for Team Collaboration

 Create Directory

-Name your directories and, when satisfied, click on Create Project.
+Name your directories and, when done, click on Create button.

 Note: You can upload files directly to the directory in the UI, but right now, folder creation is limited to the IDE.
 Once you launch the JuliaIDE, you can add folders and subfolders to your top-level directory.